Junaid Jamshed

 In 1994, he released his debut solo album, Junaid of Vital Signs followed by Us Rah Par in 1999 and Dil Ki Baat in 2002.
 In 2004, Jamshed left both his engineering and music careers and, influenced by the Tablighi Jamaat of Deobandis, focused on his religious activities for Islam, reciting nasheeds on television, and releasing them on CDs.
 Jamshed also owned a clothing boutique with the name "J." (read as "Jay Dot"), which has several outlets throughout Pakistan and some abroad.

-Junaid Jamshed and his wife died on 7 December 2016 when PIA Flight 661 crashed in Havelian.
-The flight was en route to Islamabad from Chitral.
-He was in Chitral for a Tablighi Jamaat mission and was returning to Islamabad.
+Junaid Jamshed and his wife died on 7 December 2016 when PIA Flight 661 crashed in Havelian; the flight was en route to Islamabad from Chitral.
+He had been in Chitral for a Tablighi Jamaat mission and was returning to Islamabad.

 Early life and education

-Junaid Jamshed was born in Karachi to a Khattak Pashtun father Jamshed Akbar Khan (d.
-2016), a group captain in the Pakistan Air Force from Nowshera, and Nafeesa Akbar Khan, the granddaughter of the nawab of Loharu State.
+Junaid Jamshed was born in Karachi to Jamshed Akbar Khan (d.
+2016), a group captain in the Pakistan Air Force, and Nafeesa Akbar Khan.
+His father was from Nowshera while his mother was a granddaughter of the nawab of Loharu State.
 His maternal uncle Sahibzada Jahangir, nicknamed "Chico", is a businessman based in London who has been one of the founding members of Imran Khan's Pakistan Tehreek-e-Insaf party, and whose son Sherry Jahangir was an actor better known for his role as M.A.
 Jinnah in PTV classic drama Jinnah Se Quaid, while another son, Kafeel Jahangir, was an England-based domestic cricketer who has played as an all-rounder for Hertfordshire.
 Other relatives include politician Fauzia Kasuri, who was his aunt, and actor Alyy Khan, his cousin.

-After graduating from an international boarding high school in Yanbu' al Bahr in Saudi Arabia, Jamshed wanted to join the Pakistan Air Force to become a fighter pilot.
+After graduating from an international boarding high school in Yanbu' al Bahr in Saudi Arabia, Jamshed wanted to join the Pakistan Air Force as a fighter pilot.
 However his weak eyesight prevented this.
 He then entered the University of Engineering and Technology in Lahore, where he took mathematics and physics before declaring his major in mechanical engineering.
 In 1990, Jamshed gained a Bachelor of Science degree, graduating in mechanical engineering.

 After graduating with a degree in engineering from the University of Engineering and Technology in Lahore, Jamshed briefly worked as a civilian contractor and engineer for the Pakistan Air Force before focusing on a musical career.